 Estimating the value for money in the disability sector

-Bernice is a health economist, whose PhD thesis is focused on cost effective policy delivery for the disability community.
-She is based in the Centre for Health Economics, at the Monash Business School at Monash University.
+Bernice is a health economist whose PhD thesis is focused on cost effective policy delivery for the disability community.
+She is based in the Centre for Health Economics at the Monash Business School, Monash University.

 How do culturally and linguistically diverse characteristics and social determinants of health influence health outcomes and health service use in working-age people with disabilities in Australia?

-Emily is a PhD student and CRE scholarship recipient based at the Centre for Health Equity, University of Melbourne.
+Emily is a PhD student and CRE-DH scholarship recipient based at the Centre for Health Equity, University of Melbourne.